LTD-Beget/openapi-vps-go/docs/ManageCreateVpsRequest.md

 `func (o *ManageCreateVpsRequest) HasRegion() bool`

 HasRegion returns a boolean if a field has been set.

+### GetConfigurationGroup

+`func (o *ManageCreateVpsRequest) GetConfigurationGroup() string`

+GetConfigurationGroup returns the ConfigurationGroup field if non-nil, zero value otherwise.

+### GetConfigurationGroupOk

+`func (o *ManageCreateVpsRequest) GetConfigurationGroupOk() (*string, bool)`

+GetConfigurationGroupOk returns a tuple with the ConfigurationGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationGroup

+`func (o *ManageCreateVpsRequest) SetConfigurationGroup(v string)`

+SetConfigurationGroup sets ConfigurationGroup field to given value.

+### HasConfigurationGroup

+`func (o *ManageCreateVpsRequest) HasConfigurationGroup() bool`

+HasConfigurationGroup returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)